 Household waste disposal

-Local authorities must arrange for the collection, disposal and recovery of household waste in your area.
-In general, waste collections are carried out by private operators every week or two, depending on the type of waste.
-Some operators collect different types of waste on different days.
+Waste is collected by these private companies every week or two, depending on the type of waste.
+Some companies collect different types of rubbish on different days.

 Your local authority can advise you on waste disposal and recycling facilities in your area.